Date: 28 Oct 1956

 The chief superintendent with Manchester police said, 'She must have put up a fight for her life'.

-Following her death it was reported that a squad of female police officers dressed up as 'good time girls', wearing dance dresses and high-heals, and went about crowded ballrooms in the hope that they might get asked to dance by Mary Nolan's murderer.
-It was reported that they were accepting dances by men that picked them up and that they would then listen intently to what they in the hope that they might reveal a clue regarding Mary Nolan's murder.
+Following her death it was reported that a squad of female police officers dressed up as 'good time girls', wearing dance dresses and high-heals, went about crowded ballrooms in the hope that they might get asked to dance by Mary Nolan's murderer.
+It was reported that they were accepting dances by men that picked them up and that they would then listen intently to what they said in the hope that they might reveal a clue regarding Mary Nolan's murder.
 They were also said to have gone about dance halls, pubs and snack bars to listen in to other people's gossip for a careless word that might reveal the identity of the murderer.

 A senior policeman was reported as having said, 'On Saturday nights people talk more because they drink more.
 We hope that one of our policewomen will pick up a vital clue, or even meet Mary Nolan's murderer'.